Pentti Kanerva

-Pentti Kanerva is an American neuroscientist who is the originator of the sparse distributed memory model.
+Pentti Kanerva (born 1937) is a Finnish-born American neuroscientist and the originator of the sparse distributed memory model.
 He is responsible for relating the properties of long-term memory to mathematical properties of high-dimensional spaces and compares artificial neural-net associative memory to conventional computer random-access memory and to the neurons in the brain.
 This theory has been applied to design and implement the random indexing approach to learning semantic relations from linguistic data.
+Kanerva was also the first to use a computer clipboard to preserve deleted texts.
+The operation would later come to be known as cut, copy, and paste.